INFOGRAPHIC

 Pay transparency laws require employers to disclose salary ranges, pay scales, and/or additional compensation benefits, either in job postings or upon request.
 These regulations help reduce wage gaps, build trust, and ultimately help create a more equitable workplace for employees.
 How has your company responded to the rise of pay transparency?

-There has been a sharp increase in state pay transparency laws in recent years, a trend that will likely continue for the foreseeable future.
+There has been a sharp increase in states enacting pay transparency laws in recent years, a trend that will likely continue for the foreseeable future.

 2021